chamyao/backtester_summer2021/README.md

 # backtester_summer2021
-Public repository for our backtester project summer 2021 version.
+Public repository for our summer 2021 backtester project.
 Commodity_cointegration is a example implementation of a pair-trading strategy using symbols selected through Engle-Granger cointegration tests.